gediz/mpv-wiki/FFmpeg-versus-Libav.md

   Libav repository, it was hastily merged by FFmpeg shortly before Libav was done with the merge that was prepared for months.)
   (See also VP9 incident.)
+- FFmpeg never cleans up anything.
+The shit keeps piling up.
+- Libav does major work cleaning up the API and internals.

 Disadvantages of using Libav with mpv
 =====================================